arfaazishan/Technical-Writing-Portfolio/API Documentation Blog/API_Documentation_A_Beginners_Guide.md

 ---

 ## So, what did we learn about API documentation?
 API documentation serves as the bridge between an API and its users.
-By mastering the fundamentals — structure, best practices, and clarity — you create documentation that improves developer experience and encourages wider adoption.
+By mastering the fundamentals like structure, best practices, and clarity, you create documentation that improves developer experience and encourages wider adoption.

 Start by documenting a single endpoint, experiment with available tools, and study examples from industry leaders.
 With time and practice, you will build documentation that is both technically sound and highly usable.